atc0005/cert-payload/README.md

 declared stable.
 Any breaking changes to a format would be provided by releasing a new format version with those changes.

+> [!WARNING]
+>
+> `format0` is an unstable/development format version used for testing changes
+> in behavior prior to *potentially* including them in a later stable format
+> version.
+You are encouraged to use a stable format version (e.g., `1`)
+> instead of using this version.

+Top-level library constants are provided which identity the oldest and newest stable format versions along with separate constants which identify the oldest and newest format versions regardless of stability expectations.
+See those constants for more information.

 ## Contributions

 This library has a very narrow focus.
 While PRs may be accepted to resolve